The New York State and Local Retirement System (NYSLRS) administers two distinct systems. They are:

 NYSLRS Retirees and Beneficiaries

-The average pension for an ERS retiree was $26,467 as of March 31, 2022; the average for a PFRS retiree was $58,522.
-But these pension payments don’t just benefit the System’s retirees and beneficiaries.
-Seventy-nine percent of retirees and beneficiaries stay in New York and generate billions of dollars in economic activity across the state.
+The average pension for an ERS retiree was $27,227 as of March 31, 2023; the average for a PFRS retiree was $60,592.
+But these pension payments don’t just benefit retirees and beneficiaries.
+About 78 percent of retirees and beneficiaries stay in New York State and generate billions of dollars in economic activity.
 Their spending supports local businesses, contributes to local taxes and creates jobs in our communities.

 In 1921, NYSLRS’ pension fund held several million dollars and provided benefits to just a few dozen State employees.
 Today, the Common Retirement Fund (Fund) provides more than a billion dollars per month to hundreds of thousands of retirees and beneficiaries.